obedparla/daily-ideas/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Record your daily ideas in an easy to sue app.

 # Daily Ideas app

-Record your daily ideas in an easy to sue app.
+A React-Hooks-Only app!
+No classes, no old grumpy state, only stateful functions!
+Wohoo!

 ## How to run the app